terrywbrady/UsingAppScript/README.md

 # Create a Script within the Sheet
 - Tools -> Script Editor
+- This will open up the App Script Cloud IDE
 - Add the following script code
 ```
 function isbnLookup(id) {